 (Try Part 2 of this blog series: Secrets of Teacher Ed Part 2: Training Out-of-State Student Teachers)

 2. My experiences reinforced the findings after the first year of the Best Foot Forward Project: that these teachers were more self-critical than teachers that are not viewing themselves.

-3. The student teachers liked the approach of choosing which lessons they wanted to video or re-videoing for themselves.
+3. The student teachers liked the approach of choosing which lessons they wanted to record or re-record for themselves.

 Giving them control over their own submissions really changed the whole approach from a “gotcha” exercise to a cooperative effort.
 My student teachers genuinely felt that I wanted to see them at their best, not catch them doing something wrong.

-4. I had the opportunity to observe my student teachers through video AND in-person observations.
+4. I had the opportunity to observe my student teachers through classroom video AND in-person observations.